 1. Change WiFi Frequency

-WiFi devices at your home predominantly use two frequencies, 2.4 GHz and 5 GHz.
-The major difference between 2.4 GHz and 5 GHz is that the 2.4 GHz frequency can operate at longer ranges and offers better penetration of physical objects.
+WiFi devices at your home predominantly use 2.4 GHz and 5 GHz.
+The major difference between 2.4 and 5 GHz is that the former can operate at longer ranges and offers better penetration of physical objects.
 Yet, their speed capabilities are limited when compared to 5 GHz.

 The frequency is used by baby monitors, microwaves, garage operators, and Bluetooth devices, which makes it prone to interference and a dip in performance.
 5 GHz avoids most of the interferences, but the older routers may not support it.

-The Wi-Fi 5 and Wi-Fi 6 routers support 5 GHz bands, while rarely some of your older 802.11n routers can support it.
-Check your specifications in the box, manual or your WiFi networks, if you can spot an “SSID”_5G at your home.
+Wi-Fi 5 and 6 routers support 5 GHz bands, while some of your older 802.11n routers can rarely support it.
+Check your specifications in the box, manual, or your WiFi networks if you can spot an “SSID”_5G at your home.

 You can change and switch the WiFi bands during usage and get improved performance.
 When you are closer to the router, connect to the 5 GHz frequency and get higher speeds.
 While you are far from the router, switch to the 2.4 GHz frequency and get a more stable WiFi performance.